MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 :::image type="content" source="media/match-rule-add.png" alt-text="Screenshot of the Matched record details section with control to add rules highlighted.":::

-1. Select **Add rule** under an entity in the **Matched records details** section to define match rules.
+1. Select **Add rule** for an entity to define match rules.

 1. In the **Create rule** pane, configure the conditions for the rule.

    :::image type="content" source="media/match-rule-conditions.png" alt-text="Screenshot of an opened match rule with conditions added.":::

-   - **Entity/Field (first row)**: Choose a related entity and an attribute to specify a record property that is likely unique to a customer.
+   - **Select Entity/Field (first row)**: Choose a related entity and an attribute to specify a record property that is likely unique to a customer.
 For example, a phone number or email address.
 Avoid matching by activity-type attributes.
 For example, a purchase ID will likely find no match in other record types.

-   - **Entity/Field (second row)**: Choose an attribute that relates to the attribute of the entity specified in the first row.
+   - **Select Entity/Field (second row)**: Choose an attribute that relates to the attribute of the entity specified in the first row.

    - **Normalize**: Select from following normalization options for the selected attributes.
      - **Numerals**: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.